1. Home

 For example, we integrated Bluetooth beacon indoor positioning into our tracking solution to ensure the safety of people working underground.
 How do Bluetooth beacons work?
 They broadcast data packets with unique identifiers recognized and differentiated by a receiving device.
 So, the beacons installed in the mines sent out signals, and the gateway devices read the signals and determined their proximity.

-People and asset tracking solution to ensure mine safety
+People and asset tracking solution to ensure mine safety.

 Challenges of Implementing Bluetooth Indoor Positioning